vprusso/toqito/docs/content/contributing-guide.md

 ## Making Changes

 1. Add some really awesome code to your local fork.
-It\'s usually a [good idea](http://blog.jasonmeridth.com/posts/do-not-issue-pull-requests-from-your-master-branch/) to make changes on a
+It's usually a [good idea](http://blog.jasonmeridth.com/posts/do-not-issue-pull-requests-from-your-master-branch/) to make changes on a